• Skip to primary navigation

 For full instructions, please see recipe card below.

-How Long To Cook Pulled Pork in the s?
+How Long To Cook Pulled Pork in the slow cooker?

 Pulled pork in the crock should be cooked on low heat for 7 to 10 hours - or until the meat can easily be shredded with forks.
 The amount of time depends on how hot your slow cooker runs on low setting.